brian-watkins/elmer/README.md

 It's often necessary to test the state of a component while some command is running.
 For example, one might want to show a progress indicator while an HTTP request is in process.
 Elmer provides general support for deferred commands.
-Use `Elmer.Command.deferredCommand` to create a command that will not be processed until `Elmer.Command.resolveDeferred` is called.
+Use `Elmer.Command.defer` to create a command that will not be processed until `Elmer.Command.resolveDeferred` is called.
 Note that all currently deferred commands will be resolved when this function is called.